percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

     --innodb-read-io-threads
     --innodb-write-io-threads

+.. option:: --innodb-undo-directory=name

+   The directory location for the undo tablespace.
+The path is absolute.

+.. option:: --innodb-undo-tablespace=#

+   The number of undo tablespaces to use.

 .. option:: --keyring-file-data=FILENAME

    The path to the keyring file.
 Combine this option with :option:`xtrabackup --xtrabackup-plugin-dir`.

+.. option:: --kill-long-queries-timeout=#

+   This options specifies the number of seconds |program| waits between starting FLUSH TABLES WITH READ LOCK and killing those queries that block it.
+The default is ``0`` (zero) seconds, which means the |program| does not attempt to kill any queries.

 .. option:: --lock-ddl

    Issue ``LOCK TABLES FOR BACKUP`` if it is supported by server